List of war museums and monuments in Vietnam

 There are numerous war museums, memorials and monuments in Vietnam, this page presents a partial list of museums and monuments located in Vietnam relating to the First Indochina War and the Second Indochina War.
 This list is organized by location.

 Ap Bac

 A small museum in the hamlet of Ap Bac commemorates the Battle of Ap Bac in January 1963.
 A monument shows Viet Cong forces shooting down helicopters and destroying armoured vehicles.
-Items on display include an M101 howitzer, M113 armoured personnel carrier and a UH-1H Huey.
+Items on display include an M101 howitzer, M113 armoured personnel carrier and a Bell UH-1H Huey.

 Ben Hai river

 A peace and unification monument stands on the north side of the Ben Hai River which formed the eastern end of the Vietnamese Demilitarized Zone.